xcp-ng/xcp-ng-org/docs/project/contributing.md

 We are happy about every helping hand!

-## Write documentation
+## ✍️ Write documentation

-Contribute to our documentation with pull requests modifying the files at [https://github.com/xcp-ng/xcp-ng-org/tree/master/docs](https://github.com/xcp-ng/xcp-ng-org/tree/master/docs)
+Contribute to our documentation with pull requests modifying the files in this very documentation.
+At the bottom of each page (including this one!), you can find a "🖊️ Edit this page" link.
+Click on it and contribute!

-If you're not familiar will pull requests, but can also simply click the "Help us to improve this page" link at the bottom of any page of the documentation, which will offer a modification form and create a pull request for you.

-## Test
+## 🧑‍🔬 Test

 It's important to test XCP-ng on many different platforms and devices.
 You have gear laying around or access to some special devices? -> be a tester and test all the features of XCP-ng 🚀